exercism/javascript/concepts/array-loops/introduction.md

 // => 23
 ```

-Just like in regular `for` loops, you can use `continue` stop the current iteration and `break` to stop the execution of the loop entirely.
+Just like in regular `for` loops, you can use `continue` to stop the current iteration and `break` to stop the execution of the loop entirely.

 ## The `forEach` Method